-Refundable grants - The University receives grants and other forms of reimbursement from various Federal and State agencies.
+Refundable and transferable grants - The University receives grants and other forms of reimbursement from various Federal and State agencies.
 These funds are subject to review and audit by cognizant agencies.
-As of June 30, 2016, certain audits were in progress and the University does not expect any material adjustments or repayments to result from such audits.
+As of June 30, 2017, certain audits were in progress and the University does not expect any material adjustments or repayments to result from such audits.
+Additionally, in the event that grant activity is moved to another University, as sometimes occurs when researchers leave for a different institution, assets acquired with grant funds may transferred at the request of the sponsoring agency.

-Capital projects - As of June 30, 2016, the University had remaining budget authority on significant capital construction and renovation projects of approximately \$116.6 million.
+Capital projects - As of June 30, 2017, the University had remaining budget authority on significant capital construction and renovation projects of approximately \$85.0 million.
 Certain of the projects are funded wholly or partially by the State's Long Range Building Program, and are administered by the State Architecture and Engineering Division, and do not represent a commitment of funds on the part of the University.

-Pledged revenues - The University's bonded indebtedness, as described in Note 11, is payable from and secured by a parity first lien on and pledge of certain gross and net revenues, which comprise: 1) all student building fees and certain student union use fees assessed against students attending the University; 2) net student housing system pledged revenues, after the payment of operation and maintenance expenses of such facilities: 3) certain rental and other income generated by the pledged facilities; 4) lease rentals from the Museum of the Rockies; 5) all Land Grant income; 6) certain student athletic fees; 7) certain Health & Physical Education fees; 8) MSU- Bozeman Fieldhouse fees; 9) capitalized interest and earnings on certain funds created under the Indenture; 10) certain Grant-related Facilities & Administrative Costs with respect to the Series H 2004 and Series N 2012 debt; 11) revenue generated from the student facility enhancement fee; 12) lease income generated from the University's lease with the ASMSU Bookstore; 13) student fees generated by the student union building fees; and 14) debt service payments relative to the Series B bonds, as received from the MSU Foundation.
+Pledged revenues - The University's bonded indebtedness, as described in Note 11, is payable from and secured by a parity first lien on and pledge of certain gross and net revenues, which comprise: 1) all student building fees and certain student union use fees assessed against students attending the University; 2) net student housing system pledged revenues, after the payment of operation and maintenance expenses of such facilities: 3) certain rental and other income generated by the pledged facilities; 4) lease rentals from the Museum of the Rockies; 5) all Land Grant income; 6) certain student athletic fees; 7) certain Health & Physical Education fees; 8) MSU- Bozeman Fieldhouse fees; 9) capitalized interest and earnings on certain funds created under the Indenture; 10) certain Grant-related Facilities & Administrative Costs with respect to Series N 2012 debt; 11) revenue generated from the student facility enhancement fee; 12) lease income generated from the University's lease with the ASMSU Bookstore; 13) student fees generated by the student union building fees; and 14) debt service payments relative to the Series B bonds, as received from the MSU Foundation.
 None of the net pledged revenues are derived from facilities or fees relating to the Great Falls campus, the MSU Extension Service, the Montana Agricultural Experiment Station, or the Fire Services Training School.

 All of the above revenues are cross-pledged to repay any and all of the secured debt.
-The remaining cash requirements to repay bonds, including principal and interest, total \$234.8 million from July 1, 2016 through June 30, 2046.
+The remaining cash requirements to repay bonds, including principal and interest, total \$227.4 million from July 1, 2017 through June 30, 2047.